-Trees enhance the quality of life, especially in the urban environment, and form an integral part of its character, form, quality and diversity.
-'Trees Matter' produced by the National Urban Forestry Unit (www.treesforcities.org/files_reports/tfc_treesMatter.pdf) provides a comprehensive view of the benefits derived from trees in our towns.
+Trees enhance the quality of life, especially in the urban environment, and form an integral part of its character, form, quality, and diversity.
+'Woodland Trust Why We Need Trees' The Benefits of Trees - Woodland Trust - Woodland Trust provides an overview of the benefits derived from trees.
 These include the benefits to our health by filtering polluted air, providing wildlife habitats, land stabilisation and an enhanced quality of landscape.